 While Cinsault occupies only a minor portion of Chateauneuf du Pape, it is much more popular in other ares of Southern France including Bandol and the Languedoc.
 In fact, at least one producer in the Languedoc makes wine using 100% Cinsault, Domaine Le Boede.
 Cinsault is also quite popular in Gigondas, Tavel, Cotes du Rhone, Costieres de Nimes, Coteaux du Tricastin, Cotes du Ventoux and the Cotes du Luberon appellations.
 Outside of the Rhone Valley, Cinsault is also grown in Algeria, Australia, Corsica, Lebanon, Morocco, Tunisia and South Africa.
 In fact, in South Africa, the grape was blended with Pinot Noir to create Pinotage during the 1902’s.

 Cinsault as a wine and food pairing is often used with sea snails in garlic, better known as Escargot.
 It’s also works quite well in pairings with stews, braised and roasted meat dishes like beef, lamb, goat, beef, duck, chicken and pork.

-Cinsault was exported to California in the 1860s.
-At the time, it was called Black Malvoise.
+Cinsault was exported to California all the way back to the 1860s.
+At the time, it was called Black Malvoisie.
 The grape was once again used for blending.
 In California it was often paired with Zinfandel or used in other field blends.
 There are producers making wines from 100% Cinsault, for example; D’Arenberg in Australia.
 In California, not many growers are using the grape.
 A few of the better estates making 100% Cinsault are Bonny Doon, Castle Vineyard and Frick.